 It would be difficult to visit St Petersburg and not somehow end up on Nevsky Prospekt, St Petersburg’s main thoroughfare.
 The immensely wide avenue planned by Peter The Great as the start of the road to Moscow is still the most famous street in Russia.

 Lined with splendid architecture and squares it is very much the epicentre of St Petersburg and where you will still find the majority of St Petersburg’s shopping and nightlife.

 Alexander Nevsky Monastery

 The monastery is surrounded by a number of graveyards containing the graves of some of Russia’s most important and famous cultural figures including Tchaikovsky and Dostoevsky.
-Just to walk the beautiful gardens of the graveyards is a lovely way to spend a rare sunny day in St Petersburg.
+Just walking the beautiful gardens around the graveyards is a lovely way to spend time in St Petersburg.

 There are separate entry fees for the two cemeteries and the monastery itself.
 Once inside the main complex, you are free to wander the remaining grounds and graveyards.

 Take Metro Line 2 or 3 to Nevsky Prospekt Station.

 - The Monastery Grounds: 05.00–23.00.

 - Tikhvin Cemetery: 09.30–20.30.